 Treatment for Biliary Sludge

 Although biliary sludge can be painful, it usually resolves on its own.
 If the pain is intense, your doctor may recommend medications.
-You may also require some lifestyle change like reducing excess alcohol or eating a low-fat diet.
+You may also require lifestyle changes like reducing excess alcohol or eating a low-fat diet.
 In extreme cases, your doctor may suggest surgery.

 Cholecystitis is a medical condition in which the gallbladder becomes inflamed.